shitcorp/Discord-Bots-At-Scale/README.md

 ## Eris-sharder

-[Eris-sharder](https://github.com/discordware/eris-sharder) is bassicly Eris-fleet.
-Not sure why you might want to use it besides it being an alterative to Eris-fleet.
+[Eris-sharder](https://github.com/discordware/eris-sharder) is in no uncertain terms Eris-fleet.
+The only difference is that Eris-sharder lacks a built-in stats collector.
+If that doesn't matter to you, this library **could** be preferable to Eris-fleet.

 ## Megane

 [Megane](https://github.com/brussell98/megane) is in a weird place.
 It is in all effect the same thing as [Eris-fleet](#Eris-fleet).
-At the time of writing this, the only notable differance is it's "central data store," whatever that is.
-This isn't to bash Megane as a library, but it should be noted that all performance gains from Megane can also be gotten from Eris-fleet.
+At the time of writing this, the only notable difference is its "central data store," whatever that is.
+The point isn't to bash Megane as a library, but it should be noted that all performance gains from Megane are also present in Eris-fleet.

 # WeatherStack